 John R. Thompson, the local Homestead Inspector, was making a journey to the Mormon settlement at Cardston.
 He was quite a dog fancier and had recently acquired a thoroughbred greyhound.
 He was taking it along to familiarize it with prairie sights and sounds.
 He was afraid this valuable creature might get tangled up with a coyote or wolf and he asked permission to take Smoker with him as a sort of guard.
 Thompson was a good man with dogs and, to tell the truth, we were getting a little tired of the constant vigilance we had to maintain in keeping our hound within bounds, and we let him go.

 When Mr Thompson got back he said that when he was crossing the Blood Reserve, the greyhound caught sight of a wolf and started after it.
 Smoker had been slouching along the trail, probably hunting early gophers, and did not see the greyhound start.
 Thompson called him and turned his team on the prairie to follow the chase.
 When the dog caught sight of the wolf topping a rise with the greyhound rapidly closing in, Thompson said it was beautiful to see him springing into action as he took up the pursuit and disappeared over the hill in great galloping bounds.
-When Thompson arrived on the scene he found the greyhound quite dead and close, beside it, the wolf also dead, while Smoker was rolling in a little patch of snow getting the fur out of his teeth.
+When Thompson arrived on the scene he found the greyhound quite dead and close, besides it, the wolf also dead, while Smoker was rolling in a little patch of snow getting the fur out of his teeth.

 That spring I had suffered an attack of illness that confined me to the hospital.
 I was still quite weak when I returned, and it was necessary to get some domestic help.
 We made a deal with our laundryman to engage the services of a China boy.
 He came to the house one evening and arrangements were made for him to come to work the following morning.
-We gave him the key to the back door and told him to be sure to knock before coming in, so as not to take Smoker by surprise.
+We gave him the key of the back door and told him to be sure to knock before coming in, so as not to take Smoker by surprise.
 The dog was lying at our feet and the Chinaman patted his head saying:

 "Good doggie; good doggie."

-However, he apparently forgot our instructions, for we were awakened the next morning by a fearful row.
+However, he forgot our instructions, for we were awakened the next morning by a fearful row.
 We found the China boy scaling with great agility a high fence that separated us from the grounds of a nearby school, and Smoker tearing his flapping garments to pieces.
 When Zack had the dog under control, the Chinaman was running like an antelope towards the Rocky Mountains.
 We never saw him again.

 That evening we were visited by a friend named Crofton, who had a small ranch near Shepherd, and told him our troubles.
 He was supposed to be something of a dog and gunman and offered to take Smoker with him to the ranch, where he could run off some of his surplus energy.
 We agreed cordially to his proposition.
 Crofton had a stable in town where he could tie him up before going out to the ranch, and my husband went with him and chained Smoker in a stall.